Frequently Asked Questions for RREM

 - The Income Certification Form that was mailed in your packet, signed by all household members age 18 and older along with documentation to support income and assets.

-- Duplication Benefit Form that was mailed in your packet, completed and signed along with documents from sources such as insurance, FEMA, SBA and private source that show the amount you from the source that provided you funds to repair or rebuild your home.
+- Duplication of Benefits Form that was mailed in your packet, completed and signed along with documents from sources such as insurance, FEMA, SBA and private source that show the amount you from the source that provided you funds to repair or rebuild your home.
 You will also need to bring receipts for repairs you have made.

 - If you have received one, the letter from the Flood Plain Manager indicating that your home has been substantially damaged.